Where can I buy prayer beads?

 Meanwhile, the Eastern Orthodox beads are typically ropes that have knots instead of beads.
 A cardinal, priest, or the Pope can bless rosaries.

-Buddhist and Hindu
+Prayer beads in Buddhist and Hindu

 Hindus and Buddhists use the prayer beads known as Japamala or Mala.
 Different kinds of materials can be used to make these mala beads including the seeds of rudraksha and beads made from Tulsi plant’s wood.
 Mantras are being repeated for every bead.